konfou/konfou.github.io/_posts/2021-03-16-unix-filesystem-hierarchy.md

 new directories in root, I mount local disks in `/srv/vol`.

-The  [stali]  distro,  once  a suckless.org  project,  follows  its  own simplified  filesystem.
+The  [stali]  distro,  once  a suckless.org  project,  follows  its  own [simplified filesystem][stalifs].
 Rather moving directories to `/usr` it loops `/usr` back to root, that is `/usr` on stali is a symlink pointing to `/`.
 Also `/sbin` is symlink  to pointing to `/bin`.
 Finally `/share` and `/include` are  introduced in root, result of  their peculiar merge.
 The entire hierarchy  is then the following sans the  three virtual file systems (dev, proc, sys).

 | /             | Root directory; also root home |